Skip to content

 Which workout app has the most exercises?

 Of the apps that publish a number, Musklr leads with 2,000+, ahead of Jefit's 1,400+ and Fitbod's 1,000+.
 Strong and Hevy don't publish an official exercise count, so we don't rank them here.
-For most lifters, any of these libraries is more than enough.

 What's the best app to log gym sets on iPhone?